Rights and responsibilities

 As a GHA tenant, you have rules to follow and responsibilities.
 By signing your Tenancy Agreement, it means you have to be a good tenant and neighbour.

-You'll find all of your rights and responsibilities in your Tenancy Agreement and Tenant Handbook.
+You'll find all of your rights and responsibilities in your Tenancy Agreement.
 It’s your responsibility to tell your housing officer if your circumstances change, including who is staying in the home.

 What are my rights and responsibilities?

 Here's a quick guide to the main points:

 - you can occupy your home without interference from us as long as you follow the terms in your Tenancy Agreement

 - you can have your tenancy in joint names with someone else who lives with you

 - we are responsible for carrying out repairs to make sure your home is fit for living in

 - if you die, other members of your household living with you can succeed your tenancy